Conjunctivitis Also Called Pink Eye

 - Crusting of the eyelid or lashes

-If you or your child have any of the following symptoms, it is possible to have contracted pink eye.
+If you or your child have any of theses symptoms, it is possible to have contracted pink eye.

 Make an Appointment with your Doctor